Caring for Your Grillo Kitchen

 For cleaning the grates and BBQ interiors, we recommend running the BBQs at a good hot temperature for 15-20 minutes to loosen and burn off any grease and residue.
 Cooking grates can then be scrubbed with a steel brush to remove any food debris.

 See link to our separate post on cleaning and maintenance of the Chef’s Anvil BBQ.

 What if My Cabinets Get Damaged or Chipped Over Time?

 The powder coat that we use is an extremely robust professional outdoor grade coating.
 However, wear and tear can happen, so if you notice any chips or scratches, it is essential that these are touched up immediately using the Grillo touch up paint provided with every kitchen.
 If bare exposed metal surfaces are left uncoated, it is possible that weather can cause the metal to rust, and over time this can cause paint issues that are not covered under the manufacturer warranty.

-Yes absolutely!
-Once it gets colder, there’s nothing like gathering round with friends, feeling the crisp cold winter air on your face, whilst warming your hands by a blazing open fire.
-Add into that some good food cooking gently on the side of the Chef’s Anvil, and some freshly warmed mulled wine… it’s a recipe for good times.
-Keep your kitchen clean so it’s ready at short notice, and above all, have fun!
+Yes, absolutely!
+Once it gets colder, there’s nothing like gathering around with friends, feeling the crisp, cold, winter air on your face, whilst warming your hands by a blazing open fire.
+Add that to some good food, cooking gently on the side of the Chef’s Anvil, and some freshly warmed mulled wine… it’s a recipe for some wonderful memories.
+Keep your outdoor kitchen clean so it’s ready at short notice, and above all, have fun!